railslove/birthday/README.md

 # Birthday [![Build Status](https://secure.travis-ci.org/railslove/birthday.png)](http://travis-ci.org/railslove/birthday)

 This is a small gem that hooks into ActiveRecord and allows to tag a database field (date or datetime) as birthday, allowing to find birthdays with ease.
-This is currently NOT compatible with Rails 4.

 ## How To Install